A stratified homotopy hypothesis

 To argue that this functor is fully faithful we construct an inverse on mapping spaces.
 Notice that, for each map $I_+\xra{f} J_+$ among based finite sets, the reversed mapping cylinder (Definition \ref{def-cylr})

 is equipped with a standard map to the topological $1$-simplex, which is in fact a constructible bundle of stratified spaces, and the base-point determines a section.
-The map ${\sf Cylr}(f) \smallsetminus \Delta^1 \to \Delta^1$ is a constructible bundle with compact zero-dimensional fibers, and thus describes a morphism of $\Bun^{\sf cpt}_{\leq 0}$.
-It is routine to verify that this assignment is in fact an inverse on the level of mapping spaces.
+The map ${\sf Cylr}(f) \smallsetminus \Delta^1 \to \Delta^1$ is a constructible bundle with compact 0-dimensional fibers, and thus describes a morphism of $\Bun^{\sf cpt}_{\leq 0}$.
+By direct inspection, the first equivalence is a restriction of the second.